 Problem: Keeping your old credit card open

-If you don’t cancel the old credit card, there could be a temptation to use it to make purchases (and get a bigger balance).
-It could also attract new interest charges and annual fees, and will also mean you have more statements and payments to deal with every month.
+When you get a balance transfer credit card, it is your responsibility to decide what you do with the old credit card. mIf you don’t cancel the old credit card, there could be a temptation to use it to make purchases (and further grow your balance).
+It could also attract new interest charges and annual fees, and will also mean you have more payments to deal with every month.

 What to do about it